 How to find a Wedding Dress in Your Budget

-Once you've decided how much you are willing to spend on your dress, do your best to only look at dresses in your price range.
+Once you've decided how much you are willing to spend on your dress, you must do your best to only look at dresses within your price range.

 If you don't try on something you can't afford, you won't fall in love with something you can't afford, right?
 Read more helpful tips for wedding dress shopping.